grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/query-editor.md

 });
 ```

-If you want to assert on what column headers are being displayed in the Table panel, you can use the `<page>.panel.fieldNames` property.
+If you want to assert on what column headers are shown in the `Table` panel, you can use the `<page>.panel.fieldNames` property.

 ```ts title="queryEditor.spec.ts"
 test('data query should return headers  and 3', async ({ panelEditPage, readProvisionedDataSource }) => {